harshitpaunikar1/used-car-price-prediction/.github/project-buildup-history.md

 - Task summary: Spent another hour on this: pushed a config tweak after noticing the wrong default param was being used.
 - Deliverable: Minor but worth doing.
+## 2021-07-02 - Day 4: EDA

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to plot the major signals and note which variables matter most and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+A lot of this also meant checking if the numbers were making sense and not just trusting the first result that showed up.
+- Deliverable: I wrapped up the day with eDA summary mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+It was not super polished, just stable enough that I felt okay moving forward.